LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 ![OER results](/img/h2_catalysis/oer_overpotential.png "There's been little progress in achieving lower overpotentials for the OER.")

 This lack of progress suggests that there's some fundamental limit preventing us from achieving better performance.
-Rather freely exploring the design space, we're just moving on a constrained path embedded in some higher-dimensional surface.
+Rather than freely exploring the design space, we're just moving on a constrained path embedded in some higher-dimensional surface.

 Theoretical and computational developments starting in the mid-2000s have revealed that this is indeed the case.
 Heterogeneous catalysts are subject to what are called [linear scaling relations](https://pubs.rsc.org/en/content/articlelanding/2015/sc/c5sc02910d), which impose fundamental limits on their performance.
 In essence, the binding energies of reaction intermediates are intrinsically mathematically linked, and at the limit improving one reaction step inevitably makes another one worse.
 Importantly, this is independent of the materials used in the catalyst.
 A detailed explanation is rather technical and beyond the scope of this post, but the point is that the OER is a prime example of a reaction [that's butting up against these limits](https://ccml-uconn.github.io/CHEG-5395-4995/Final/Project/Man2011.pdf)[^6].